Nettakrim/Fake-AFK/README.md

 ready_permission_level: 0            | permission level needed for /afk:ready to be usable
 summon_permission_level: 0           | permission level needed for /afk:summon to be usable
 allow_real_names_permission_level: 3 | permission level needed for /afk:name to allow names without -
-max_afk_ticks: -1                    | max time people can fake afk for, -1 is unlimited
+max_afk_ticks: -1                    | max time in ticks people can fake afk for, -1 is unlimited
-max_summon_ticks: 6000               | max time people can summon their fake players for, -1 is unlimited
+max_summon_ticks: 6000               | max time in ticks people can /afk:summon their fake players for, -1 is unlimited
 names:                               | list of what people have named their fake players:
 9c3adf8d-a723-... nettakrim-is-afk   | <uuid> <name>
 ...